 Did you know that an English to German translation can expand the text by up to 35%?
-Pseudo-localization allows you to recognize that needed space and take it into consideration as you build the initial code and design your product.
+Pseudolocalization allows you to take this into consideration as you build the initial code and design your product.

 Internationalization vs. localization: Both are important!

 While internationalization and localization are two very different processes, they do share a common goal: globalization (g11n), which is when businesses expand their international influence or operations into new markets.

 Both internationalization and localization play an important role in optimizing your software or mobile application for different locales and different countries.
 By combining the two — and using a translation management system like Lokalise — you can make it easier to build and transform software so that it’s ready for release in target markets.
 Have you already internationalized your code?
 If yes, then move onto the next phase: localization.
 Try Lokalise for free for 14 days.